ShinMaywa US-2: Design and development

-During 1969, the Japan Maritime Self-Defense Force (JMSDF) issued a production order to Japanese seaplane manufacturer Shin Meiwa for a group of 21 anti-submarine aircraft, which were given the designation PS-1.
-The service had also opted to procure a variant of the type, designated US-1A, specifically for search-and-rescue (SAR).
-The US-1A was Japan's first amphibian - capable of being used on land and sea.
+In 1969, the Japan Maritime Self-Defense Force (JMSDF) issued a production order to Japanese seaplane manufacturer Shin Meiwa for a group of 21 anti-submarine aircraft, which were given the designation PS-1.
+The service also procured a variant of the type, designated US-1A, specifically for search-and-rescue (SAR).

 During the 1990s when the US-1A fleet was beginning to show its age, the JMSDF attempted to obtain funding towards acquiring a replacement, but could not secure enough to develop an entirely new aircraft.
-Therefore, during 1995, ShinMaywa, as Shin Meiwa had been renamed (reportedly so that the name would be easier to pronounce for non-Japanese speakers) commenced work on a project to develop an upgraded and modernised version of the US-1A, initially referred to as the US-1A kai (US-1A 改 - meaning "improved US-1A").
-This modified aircraft features numerous aerodynamic refinements over its predecessor, along with a pressurised hull, and the adoption of more powerful Rolls-Royce AE 2100 engines and electronic cockpit instrumentation.
-The JMSDF also listed various refinements for the amphibian, including improved handling while landing on water, better onboard patient transfer facilities, and improved search-and-rescue capabilities at sea.
+Therefore, in 1995, ShinMaywa, as Shin Meiwa had been renamed, reportedly so that the name would be easier to pronounce for non-Japanese speakers, began work on a project to develop an upgraded and modernised version of the US-1A, initially referred to as the US-1A kai (US-1A 改 - meaning "improved US-1A").

+This modified aircraft features aerodynamic refinements over its predecessor, a pressurised hull, and the adoption of more powerful Rolls-Royce AE 2100 engines and electronic cockpit instrumentation.
+The JMSDF also listed refinements for the amphibian, including improved handling while landing on water, better onboard patient transfer facilities, and improved search-and-rescue capabilities at sea.

-On 18 December 2003, flight testing of the type, which was subsequently designated as the US-2, commenced.
+In December 2003, flight testing of the type began, which was designated the US-2.
 The US-2 was designed with the capability to land in waves up to 3 m in height, corresponding to sea states of 4 to 5.
-During early 2007, ShinMaywa formally launched commercial production of the amphibian.
+In early 2007, ShinMaywa launched commercial production of the amphibian.
 Production is handled by several of Japan's aviation companies.
-Mitsubishi manufactures the outer wing sections and the rear part of the engine nacelles, while NIPPI Corporation builds the watertight landing gear housings, and Kawasaki Heavy Industries produces the cockpit.
+Mitsubishi manufactures the outer wing sections and the rear part of the engine nacelles.
+NIPPI Corporation builds the watertight landing gear housings, and Kawasaki Heavy Industries produces the cockpit.
 Final assembly is performed by ShinMaywa around the US-2's hull.
-The production line only has the capacity to produce two aircraft at a time.
-During 2009, the first production US-2, which was outfitted for the search and rescue mission, was delivered to the Japan's Ministry of Defense.
+The production line can produce two aircraft at a time.
+In 2009, the first production US-2, which was outfitted for the search and rescue mission, was delivered to the Japan's Ministry of Defense.

 In 2010, ShinMaywa unveiled specifications for a civil fire-fighting variant of its US-2 amphibian.
 It began marketing the new variant to potential overseas customers that same year.
 The fire-fighting model replaces one fuel tank with a 15 tonne water tank, reducing its maximum range to 2,300 km (1,245 nm) compared with the SAR's 4,700 km range.
 The tank is durable enough for salt water, foam and fire retardant.
 Other features include a pair of water scoops for collecting water, automatic foam mixing equipment and a computer-controlled water drop system.